bchavez/Bogus/README.md

 var orderIds = 0;
 var testOrders = new Faker<Order>()
     //Ensure all properties have rules.
+By default, StrictMode is false
+    //Set a global policy by using Faker.DefaultStrictMode if you prefer.
     .StrictMode(true)
     //OrderId is deterministic
     .RuleFor(o => o.OrderId, f => orderIds++)